 Founded in 1930, Mooreland Hill School is an intentionally small, yet diverse and vibrant learning community that serves elementary and middle school students from central Connecticut.
 We provide a balanced education, nurturing each student’s intellectual ability and curiosity, and their personal and social growth and civic conscience.

-We offer a traditional, structured liberal arts curriculum with emphasis on fundamental studying and learning processes, complemented by strong inter-school athletics, arts and community service programs.
+A rigorous curriculum emphasizes the importance of individualized learning, giving each student the skills required to fulfill his or her potential.
 We believe that educational opportunities extend well beyond the classroom to athletic competitions, artistic pursuits, and school leadership experiences and that it is our responsibility to utilize all these venues to encourage our students to discover their own interests, talents and passions and to become increasingly responsible for and engaged in their own learning.
+The academic program is traditional and well rounded.
+Language Arts, Mathematics, Science, and Social Studies are balanced by a complementary curriculum in Music, Art, Drama, and Physical Education.
+French and Spanish are introduced in the earliest grades.
+Technology is integrated into the daily learning of all students.
 In all that we do – in the classrooms, on the playing fields and the concert stage, in the community – we strive to nurture the excellence in each child.

 Mooreland Hill School is a coeducational independent school.
 The school does not discriminate against any person on the basis of race, religion, national or ethnic origin, gender, gender identity, disability, sexual orientation, or any protected class in the administration of its admissions, access to financial aid, educational programs, hiring practices, or school activities.